Channing Tatum & Jenna Dewan’s Divorce Has Become ‘Challenging & Emotional,’ Per ‘Us Weekly’

 “Transitions for Everly during this time were not smooth because Everly did not have a consistent plan and would not know when she would next see her mom or me.
 I saw that this would frustrate Everly,” Tatum wrote.

-“Everly has expressed many times that she wants to know what the schedule is and makes our nanny or I promise that what we say the schedule will be, actually occurs,” Channing continued.
+“Everly has expressed many times that she wants to know what the schedule is and makes our nanny or I promise that what we say the schedule will be, actually occurs.”

-The papers also reveal that the custody has been determined month-by-month thus far, while the Magic Mike actor is hoping to plan out a full year with he and his estranged wife alternating holidays with Everly.
+The papers also reveal that the custody has been determined month-by-month thus far, while the Magic Mike actor is hoping to plan out a full year, with him and his estranged wife alternating holidays with Everly.

 Tatum and Dewan announced their split back in April, and filed for divorce in October.
-The couple have both moved on in their love lives, with Channing sparking up a romance with British singer, Jessie J, and Jenna moving on with Broadway star, Steve Kazee.
+The couple has both moved on in their love lives, with Channing sparking up a romance with British singer Jessie J, and Jenna moving on with Broadway star Steve Kazee.

-Neither Channing Tatum nor Jenna Dewan have spoken out about their custody issues.
+Neither Channing Tatum nor Jenna Dewan has spoken out about their custody issues.